The Summer Internship Program at the NIH

 Altogether, the NIH is home to about 1200 interns each summer, all of whom are U.S. citizens or permanent residents.
 Interns come from most states in the Union and the District of Columbia as well as from Puerto Rico.

 The NIH Office of Intramural Training & Education (OITE) works with the Training Offices in the NIH Institutes and Centers (ICs) to ensure that your summer experience is as rewarding as possible.
 We aim to help all NIH trainees become creative leaders in the biomedical research community.
 In addition to participating in the training activities offered by your IC, please be certain to take advantage of OITE career and professional development activities and the OITE Career Services Center.
 A big part of our job is helping you prepare for the next stage in your career.
 We can assist you with applying to college or to graduate or professional school, evaluating career options, and improving your communication skills.
 You may also be interested in joining one of our summer journal clubs.
-In 2014 more than 25 of these small groups will meet weekly during the month of July to discuss selected papers in particular research areas.
+In 2014 more than 25 of these small groups will meet weekly during the months of June and July to discuss selected papers in particular research areas.

 The Office of Postbaccalaureate and Summer Research Programs (PSRP) in OITE is specifically responsible for summer interns.
 When you first arrive at the NIH